kthyng/python4geosciences/scripts/README.md

 ## Disperse materials to students
+This shouldn't be necessary anymore if using nbgitpuller

 1. Initially: use `disperse_python4geosciences_materials.sh` to copy in the python4geosciences directory.
 1. Later when updating a file: `disperse_python4geosciences_file.sh`.